mbnq/RA2YRBF/README.md

 **Installation:**

-- Download, unzpi, copy files from RA2YRBF-main folder into the game directory.
+- Download, unzip, copy files from RA2YRBF-main folder into the game directory.
 - (optional) Move maps from \maps\ to the game directory
 - (optional) Edit *ddraw.ini* to match your visual preferences